 All sanction requirements must be fulfilled prior to moving to the next phase.
+You will be provided with a complete list of each phase requirement when you have your orientation appointment.

 GRADUATION REQUIREMENTS:

 Upon completion of the aftercare phase, you will be eligible for graduation.
 Graduation requirements must be met and turned in at least 30 days prior to your anticipated graduation date (or as otherwise approved by the DUI/Drug Court Office).